Virginia Tech® home

 ISE Senior Design Symposium Award Winners

-Congratulations to the 2023 ISE Senior Design Symposium Award Winners
+Congratulations to the 2025 Senior Design Symposium Award Winners!

 This award recognizes the use of ISE tools to solve the project problem.
 The winner demonstrated a deeper knowledge of ISE tools and have effectively used them to impact their clients.

-The 2023 winner of the Application of ISE Tools goes to Team 15 - Devils Backbone Brewery Company
+The 2025 winner of the Application of ISE Tools goes to Team 1 2C Innovation - Selig Sealing, Products - Material Roll Handling Process Improvement

 Project Abstract